Best Restaurants in Boston

 Craigie on Main

 Tony Maws’s slow-food standard-bearer continues to have uncompromising vision.
-But for November’s 10-year anniversary of Craigie’s move to Main Street, the chef is gifting himself with a lovely new look and feel: The refined dining room is moving to a daily-changing prix-fixe-only format, and the casual bar area is getting a refresh and a distinct identity.
+But for November’s 10-year anniversary of Craigie’s move to Main Street, the chef gifted himself with a lovely new look and feel: The refined dining room has moved to a daily-changing prix-fixe-only format, and the casual bar area has received a refresh and a distinct identity: COMB.
 There you’ll still find the legendary burger—made from three cuts of grass-fed beef—now joined by a second, monthly-rotating patty.
 Cambridge, craigieonmain.com.

 — 9. —